ben18785/ntd-model-trachoma/code_review_doc.md

 * Map: mean runtime of 1.18s (95% quantiles: 1.14-1.25s)

 This meant that the new code represented roughly a 3X speed up versus the original.

+# Future work

+In benchmarking the optimised version of the code, it is clear that the bulk of computational time is still spent in the `getLambdaStep` function.
+As such, it is possible that further optimisations could be made to this function which boosted performance.
+It was, however, difficult to do so without understanding how the wider code functions, which would take more time.